vdircio/Portfolio/README.md

 ## Demo

-Check out a video demo of the portfolio [here](https://drive.google.com/file/d/1X-sotWji05J8HUP2zN_G0bjcCHqMmOsT/view?usp=sharing).
-The video provides an overview of the features and projects included in the portfolio.
+Check out my portfolio at [victordircio.com](https://victordircio.com/) to explore the features and projects included.

 ## Installation